 Most of the folk stories of Iceland tell some important truths of what the country was like historically.
 Many of them contain ancient lessons in morality.

-Due to the powerful moral chokehold of the church, many of these stories have an extremely conservative bend.
+Due to the church’s powerful moral chokehold, many of these stories have an extremely conservative bent.

-For example, one story tells of Hidden People murdering multiple women for the crime of simply dancing in the nude.
+For example, one story tells of Hidden People murdering multiple women for the crime of merely dancing in the nude.

 You would think that this would have deterred people from nudity, but that is not the case.

-Iceland’s Christian traditions are strong, but many pagan beliefs from the Old Norse religion bled into the new faith and affected many of the customs.
+Iceland’s Christian traditions are strong, but many pagan beliefs from the Old Norse religion bled into the new faith and affected many customs.

 Look, for example, to the Icelandic celebration of midsummer.

 Until the Reformation, Iceland was Catholic, and thus the people were encouraged to celebrate the birthdate of Saint John the Baptist on June 24th.